moorepants/dissertation/_sources/davisbicycle.txt

 Roll
 ----

-On the other hand, the roll angle is typically the most difficult kinematic measurement due to the fact that both the bicycle translates with respect to the ground plane and that the ground plane may not be normal to gravity.
+The roll angle is typically the most difficult kinematic measurement due to the fact that both the bicycle translates with respect to the ground plane and that the ground plane may not be normal to gravity.
 Integration of the easier roll rate measurement is an option, but definite initial conditions and some way to account for the drift due to integration is required, and not necessarily trivial.
 Past researchers have measured the roll angle with a variety of methods from trailers and third wheels to lasers and rate gyros with complementary state estimators.

-[Dohring1953]_ may have used a trailer to measure roll angle.
+[Dohring1953]_ used a trailer to measure roll angle.
 [Kageyama1959]_ and [Fu1965]_ introduced one of the earliest direct roll angle measurements.
 They made use of a third wheel attached to one side of the motorcycle and measured the angle between the wheel mounting arm and the motorcycle frame.